 1.1 Trastuzumab (Herceptin®)

 This first targeted therapy for HER2 is given intravenously for both early and advanced breast cancer, often alongside chemotherapeutic agents such as paclitaxel.
 During Covid-19, you are more likely to be given oral capecitabine (Xeloda®) to reduce likelihood of adverse side effects4.
-Herceptin® can also be given to you separately if you have already received two chemotherapy regimens for secondary breast cancer5.
+Herceptin® can also be given to you separately if you have already received two chemotherapy regimens for metastatic breast cancer5.

 Herceptin® was the original brand name for the drug, however several similar versions (called biosimilars) are now available.
 Biosimilars for Herceptin® include Ogivri®, Herzuma®, Ontruzant®, Trazimera®, and Kanjinti®.
 They are clinically identical, with no changes in effectiveness.
 However, having multiple options on the drug market allows for the driving down of costs.
 Although practically identical in their treatment against cancer, they should not be used interchangeably and therefore you are commonly prescribed the brand name rather than the generic name6.